acm-ndsu/Byte-le-2024/docs/source/server.rst

 After successfully registering your team, you are able to submit your client code.
-At least one client must be submitted by 10 PM to be eligible to win.
+At least one client must be submitted before the end of the competition to be eligible to win.
 You can either submit ``base_client.py`` or ``base_client_2.py``.
 The command will prompt you to submit ``base_client.py`` first.
 If you say 'no,' it will then prompt you to submit ``base_client_2.py``.

-Once uploaded to the server, your code will run against other submitted code to determine placing.
-You can submit as many times as you'd like during the duration of the competition, but do not excessively upload, please.
+Once uploaded to the server, your bot will run against other submitted bots to determine placing.
+You can submit as many times as you'd like during the duration of the competition, but do not excessively upload please.

 Leaderboard